 Local Mutual Aid Meetings

 Local mutual aid meetings *can* be a huge help, and can be a source of potential sponsors and sober mentors for the future.
-But at the early stages, it's important to get safe and comfortable professional help to detox.
+But initially, it's important to get professional help to detox safely, and comfortably.

 Treatment providers are graded against standardised performance measures like environment, care standards, and support provided to clients.

 Step 5 - Arrange Admission

 At this point, you've got enough info to decide on one of the clinics you've seen.

-Step 6 - Arranging Payment
+Step 6 - Financing Treatment

 It's less common nowadays to see treatment clinics themselves offering payment plan options.

 Step 7 - Get Started